 “Welcome to my shop!
 Let me cut your mop!”
 At the Hollywood Bowl, Bugs Bunny and Elmer Fudd match wits with Rossini’s Barber of Seville overture.
 Watch for the scalp massage.

 Bugs Bunny’s Brunnhilde entices Elmer Fudd’s Siegfried in a brilliant distillation of Wagner’s Ring Cycle (plus snippets of Tannhäuser and The Flying Dutchman).
 Classic Warner Bros. animation.

-Originally conceived for Swedish television, Ingmar Bergman’s beguiling and frankly theatrical embrace of the Mozart opera became an international success.
+Originally conceived for Swedish television, The Magic Flute, or Trollflöjten in Swedish, is Ingmar Bergman’s beguiling and frankly theatrical embrace of the Mozart opera that became an international success.

 Taking Valhalla to Vietnam, Francis Coppola’s epic reworking of Heart of Darkness exploited Wagner’s “Ride of the Valkyries” for all its terror and majesty.